Reading Time: 8 minutes

 On the the other hand when descending a spur it is easy to divert onto a side spur so great care is needed – watch the compass and read the terrain very carefully.

 Should the country traversed not match the map stop and carefully check the map and the route taken.
 Look at the terrain and surrounding features and match these back to the map.
 Consider whether walking speed has been misjudged or locations where it is possible the group has diverted from the intended route.
-A GPS will assist here by providing a location (grid reference) that can be checked on the map.
+A GPS will assist – use the location on the GPS map screen to match with a location on the paper map.

 Develop the habit of looking back and memorising landmarks as seen from the opposite direction.
 For example, when ascending a peak and intending to return by the same route take particular note of any critical points where it would be possible to divert on the descent, which typically will be later in the day when tiredness and limited daylight may be factors.
 Even if not intending to retrace steps, this may be forced by a variety of circumstances such as bad weather, shortage of time or an injury.